laurahuckins/Max_cond_eqtls/README.md

 2. get_max_eqtls.R

 This file takes the output of Get_files.R and creates a formatted maxeqtlt file.
 If you only want maxeqtls, you're done now!
+This will give you a max eqtlt for every gene.